 Far-red light also signals germination and regulates flowering.
 Orange and yellow aren’t quite as useful, but they are still important to overall growth.

-Full-spectrum grow lights are the closest to real sunlight and will help your plants grow the best.
+Full-spectrum grow lights are the best of all worlds.
+They are the closest to real sunlight and will help your plants grow the best.
 Natural sunlight emits all spectrums of light, even ultraviolet and infrared, which aren’t visible to the naked eye.

 You might be wondering, if blue and red light are the most important wavelengths for plant growth, then why should I worry about other wavelengths?
 By only giving plants red and blue light, you are weakening your plant and possibly stunting its growth.

 There’s a reason why sunlight, which emits a full spectrum, is necessary for plant growth, so grow lights should mimic sunlight both in intensity and wavelengths.
-So it’s best to choose a full-spectrum grow light to help replicate that as closely as possible.
+So, it’s usually best to choose a full-spectrum grow light to help replicate that as closely as possible—unless you’re trying to achieve something specific with a certain type of grow light color.

 I personally don’t use lighting fixtures due mostly to space, but they are also pretty expensive.
 A cheaper alternative to lighting fixtures are LED strips.
 These Mosthink LED Grow Light Strips are affordable, easy to set up, can be used for several plants, and emit a full spectrum, mimicking natural sunlight.